TouK/nussknacker/docs/scenarios_authoring/DataSourcesAndSinks.md

 - schedule - specifies how often events will be sent
 - count - specifies number of events that will be generated at every run
 - value - specifies data that event will hold.
-Expressions will be evaluated for every event in the `count`
+Expression will be evaluated for every generated event

 &nbsp;